Conic Formulations of Transport Metrics for Unbalanced Measure Networks and Hypernetworks: Properties of the conic Gromov-Wasserstein Distance

-It is natural to ask whether classical GW distance happens to enjoy a similar robustness.
-However, it is not hard to construct a counterexample, as we do in the following proposition (cf.~\cite[Proposition 4.15]{chhoa2024metric}).
+\end{corollary} It is natural to ask whether classical GW distance happens to enjoy a similar robustness.
+However, it is not hard to construct a counterexample, as shown in the following proposition (cf.~\cite[Proposition 4.15]{chhoa2024metric}). \begin{proposition} Let $f:\R^{\geq 0} \to \R$ be a monotonically increasing function with $f(0) = 0$.
+For any $\varepsilon > 0$, there exist probability measure networks $\mathcal{N}_X$, $\mathcal{N}_Y$ and $\varepsilon$-perturbations $\mathcal{N}_X'$, $\mathcal{N}_Y'$ such that